henryaj/makers-notes/README.md

 # Makers Academy notes

-Notes from my time at @makersacademy.
+Notes from my time at Makers Academy.

 ## Table of Contents